 So, given the high volume of projects that fans of King's work will have to look forward to, it helps to have a digestible understanding of what's coming.
-Here is a breakdown of every Stephen King movie currently in production.
+Here is a breakdown of every Stephen King movie currently in development.

-Doctor Sleep - January 24, 2020
+Doctor Sleep - November 8, 2019

 In Doctor Sleep, Danny Torrance is now an adult who isn't just dealing with alcoholism (like his late father), but with the supernatural traumas he suffered through as a child; and after coming across a tribe of psychic vampires, he finds a purpose in protecting a young girl who shares his psychic ability.